tz-qin/edge-set-attention/README.md

 # An end-to-end attention-based approach for learning on graphs

-This source code archive accompanies the *An end-to-end attention-based approach for learning on graphs* paper.
+This source code archive accompanies the [An end-to-end attention-based approach for learning on graphs](https://www.nature.com/articles/s41467-025-60252-z) paper, out now in Nature Communications.
 It includes the code required to run experiments involving GNNs, ESA, Graphormer/TokenGT, GraphGPS, as well as instructions and all the used datasets.

 The code was refactored several times during development and the results might slightly differ from the paper.
 This code is meant to act as a demo for the main experiments in the paper (benchmarks) and document the implementation.